cloudtrust/doc/chapter-deploy/Deployment_Procedure_Cluster.md

 This was done on a best-effort basis, but lacks any sort of rigorous review by an experienced engineer.
 As such, it is best to view this work with a critical eye, and try to improve upon it, even refactoring it deeply, if it is judged adequate.

-## Minimal hardware requirements
+### Minimal hardware requirements
 - CPU: 4 vCPU
 - RAM: 16 GiB
 - Disk: 100 GiB

-These requirements are for the deployment of the Cloudtrust solution with all the components.
+These requirements are for a deployment of the Cloudtrust solution with all the components.
+If you do not deploy all the components, you may be able to reduce the requirements.

-One cluster requires at least 3 VMs.
+One cluster requires at least 3 VMs running Fedora.

+### Software versions

+The policy of the Cloudtrust project concerning versions of software components is to always target the latest stable releases.

+In August 2018, we are currently using:

+- Fedora 28
+- Ansible 2.6.2
+- Flannel 0.9.0
+- Docker 1.13.1
+- Kubernetes 1.10.1
+- Ceph 12.2.7
+- PostgreSQL 9.6.9
+- Elasticsearch 1.7.1
+- Logstash 6.3.2
+- InfluxDB 1.6.1
+- Redis 4.0.10
+- Kibana 6.3.2
+- Jaeger
+- Flaki
+- Sentry 8.21.0
+- Keycloak 3.4.3
+- Grafana 5.2.2

+Note that versions will most likely change in the future.
+The versions indicated here are just an indication.

-## Prerequisites
+### Prerequisites

+The cluster nodes must run the latest stable version of Fedora.
+This deployment procedure also assumes that you have a machine running Fedora.

 Install the `Container Management` environment on your own machine: